Graduate Student Housing

 Q: Do you offer on-campus graduate housing?

 A: Fairfield University offers housing to graduate students both on and off campus.
-On-campus housing is offered in Kostka Hall, which is suite-style housing where two bedrooms share a common bathroom and in 47 Mahan Rd. which is an apartment-style residence hall where each student has their own bedroom and shares a common laundry room, 1.5 baths, dining room, and living room.
+On-campus housing is offered in Dolan Hall which is an apartment-style residence hall where each student has their own bedroom, apartment bathroom, dining room, and living room and shares a common laundry room.
 Off-campus housing will be provided in select off-campus houses adjoining and owned by the university.

 Q: Do you offer family and partner housing options?